sanjeevai/Train_accidents_in_India/README.md

 You might be thinking why I did this project in both **Python and R**.
 The reason is that I often choose R over Python when there is no machine learning involved in the project.
 For statistical analysis, R seems more intuitive and compact.
 The goal of this project was **factor analyis**, and it did not require any machine learning algorithms at this stage.

-I created another version because it was a requirement of the the first project in Data Scientist Nanodegree Term 2.
+I created Python version because it is a requirement of the the first project in **Udacity's Data Scientist Nanodegree Term 2**.

 <a id='lim'></a>
 ## Limitations